kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-01-send-legacy-events.md

 ## Create a Subscription

 Next, to subscribe to events, we need a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
 We're going to subscribe to events of the type `order.received.v1`.
-All the published events of this type are then forwarded to an HTTP endpoint called `Sink`.
-You can define this endpoint in the Subscription's spec.

 <div tabs name="Create a Subscription" group="trigger-workload">
   <details open>